awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-workforce-authentication.md

 Ground Truth only allows one workforce per account per AWS Region\.
 Each workforce has a dedicated Ground Truth work portal login URL\.

 You can also restrict workers to a Classless Inter\-Domain Routing \(CIDR\) block/IP address range\.
 This means annotators must be on a specific network to access the annotation site\.
-You can add up to four CIDR blocks for one workforce\.
-To learn more, see [Manage Private Workforce Access to Tasks Using IP Addresses](sms-workforce-management-private-api.md)\.
+You can add up to ten CIDR blocks for one workforce\.
+To learn more, see [Manage Private Workforce Using the Amazon SageMaker API](sms-workforce-management-private-api.md)\.

-To learn how you can create a private workforce, see [Create a Private Workforce](sms-workforce-create-private.md)\.
+To learn how you can create a private workforce, see [Create a Private Workforce \(Amazon Cognito\)](sms-workforce-create-private.md)\.

 ## Restrict Access to Workforce Types<a name="sms-security-permission-condition-keys"></a>